 The very location of Srirangapatna makes a trip to this historic town worthwhile.
 Srirangapatna is an island surrounded by two branches of the Cauvery River.
-The island is very close to Mysore and covers an area of around 13 square kilometers.
+The island is very close to Mysore and covers an area of around 13 sq km.

 How To Reach Srirangapatna

-Srirangapatna lies 127 kilometers from Bangalore and 19 kilometers from Mysore.
+Srirangapatna lies 127 km from Bangalore and 19 km from Mysore.
 The town has its own railway station and the nearest airport is at Mysore.
 There is good road connectivity to the island as it lies just off the Bangalore-Mysore highway.